 Bougainville Island is located in the Autonomous Region of Bougainville (Bougainville Province) in Papua New Guinea (PNG).
+Also known as simply Bougainville.
 The province encompasses Bougainville Island plus the surrounding islands and atolls.
 To the north is Buka Passage, Buka Island and Sohano Island.
 To the south is the international border with the Solomon Islands and Western Province.

 During early 1942 Japanese